PraveenRusiru/Gym_management/README.md

 	•	User Authentication – Encrypted passwords using AES encryption.
 	•	Role-Based Access – Separate access controls for admins and trainers.

-📜 License

-This project is licensed under the MIT License – feel free to modify and use it.

-🤝 Contributing

-We welcome contributions!
-Follow these steps to contribute:
-	1. Fork the repository.
-	2. Create a new branch (feature-branch).
-	3. Commit your changes.
-	4. Push the branch and open a Pull Request.

 📧 Contact & Support

 For any issues or feature requests, please open an issue or contact us at: